jaimemendozadev/alwayssaved-embedding-service/README.md

 ## Environment and AWS Systems Manager Parameter Store Variables

-In order to setup the app for local development, you'll need to create a `.env` file at the root of this repo and prefill all the required Environment Variables as show below:
+In order to setup the app for local development, you'll need to create a `.env` file at the root of this repo and prefill all the required Environment Variables as shown below: